 Additional stakeholder meetings were held were held in 2013 and 2017 with a variety of interested groups consisting of representative for POTWs, industry, regulatory agencies, storm water agencies, nonpoint sources, environmental groups, non-governmental agencies, and tribes.
 These public meetings are listed in Chapter 2.

-In 2018, staff released the draft Establishment of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries; and Toxicity Provisions, and the draft Staff Report for public comment. .
+On October 18, 2018, staff released the Draft Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries; and Toxicity Provisions, and the Draft Staff Report for public comment.
+The public comment period ran from October 19, 2018, to December 21, 2018.
+The State Water Board held a hearing on November 28, 2018.
+In addition to the oral comments received during the hearing, the Board received 37 comment letters on the October 19, 2018 Draft Toxicity Provisions and Staff Report.
+In their comment letters, commenters requested changes to several components of the draft Toxicity Provisions.

+Staff met with stakeholders to review their comment letters and understand their concerns and, in response, prepared proposed changes to the Toxicity Provisions.
+Staff posted the First Revised Draft Toxicity Provisions and Staff Report on July 25, 2019.
+Staff held three staff workshops in August 2019 and the State Water Board held a workshop on October 3, 2019, to discuss the changes that were made and other proposed changes.

+On December 24, 2019, staff posted two new appendices (Appendix J: Evaluating Laboratory Performance with the Chronic Ceriodaphnia dubia Reproduction Toxicity Test, and Appendix K: Survey of Laboratory Toxicity Testing Logistical Capacities) to the Staff Report for public comment, and held a workshop to discuss the appendices on January 9, 2020.
+Additionally, a First Revised Draft of Appendix J was released on January 10, 2020.
+The appendices address concerns raised by commenters in the 2018 comment letters.
+The public comment period closed on February 10, 2020.
+The Board received 9 comment letters on the new appendices.

+Based on the input received during the workshops, staff made additional changes to the Toxicity Provisions and Staff Report.
+On July 7, 2020, staff posted the responses to the 2018 comments along with the Second Revised Draft Toxicity Provisions and Staff Report for a limited scope 45-day public comment period.
+The Second Revised Draft Staff Report contains underline additions and strikeout deletions (shown with the “Track Changes” feature), which indicate revisions made to the 2018 Draft Staff Report.

-1.6 Intended Use of the Staff Report by Agencies
+Intended Use of the Staff Report by Agencies

 The State CEQA Guidelines require that the project description include, among other things, a statement briefly describing the intended uses of the Environmental Impact Report (EIR) (Cal.
 Code Regs., tit.
 14, § 15124, subd.(d)).
 The agencies expected to use this Staff Report in decision making are described below.

 The State Water Board will use this Staff Report in determining whether to establish the ISWEBE Plan and adopt the Provisions.
-A Water Board may use the information contained within the Staff Report for future decision making or permitting.
+The Water Boards may use the information contained within the Staff Report for future decision making or permitting.
 Furthermore, the Provisions include a program of implementation to achieve the applicable water quality objectives.

 Therefore, if the project is approved, the State Water Board and Regional Water Boards (collectively, the Water Boards), permitted storm water dischargers, POTWs, and other dischargers, where they are considered public agencies for purpose of CEQA, may be considered responsible agencies and may use the Final Substitute Environmental Document (SED) adopted by the State Water Board in their decision-making actions to comply with the Provisions.